zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/schema-data-fields/use-binary-vector.md

 In the example above, an index named `binary_vector_index` is created for the `binary_vector` field, using the `BIN_IVF_FLAT` index type.
 The `metric_type` is set to `HAMMING`, indicating that Hamming distance is used for similarity measurement.

-Besides `BIN_IVF_FLAT`, Milvus supports other index types for binary vectors.
+Besides `BIN_IVF_FLAT`, Zilliz Cloud supports other index types for binary vectors.
 For more details, refer to xx.
-Additionally, Milvus supports other similarity metrics for binary vectors.
+Additionally, Zilliz Cloud supports other similarity metrics for binary vectors.
 For more information, refer to [Metric Types](./search-metrics-explained).

 ### Create collection{#create-collection}